Steven876/thirds-global/README.md

 - Animations by [Framer Motion](https://www.framer.com/motion/)
 - Icons by [Lucide React](https://lucide.dev/)

+## 🙏 Developers' Notes

+With further development we'd like to:
+- change the name of the app to Pulse, Rhythm, or another name that aligns with the core functionality.
+- allow users to add more or less than 3 energy blocks.
+- integrate music or white noise to enhance the user experience.
+- include a checker/ validation to ensure the sum of durations of tasks within each block does not exceed the duration of the block itself.

 ---

-**Thirds** - Structure your day around your energy. ⚡
+**Thirds** - Structure your day around your energy. ⚡ Steven Armstrong (@Steven876), Kenrick Brown (@), Iyana Taylor (@iyanataylor1), Zaina Thompson (@newUserZaina)